Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 ###2024-01-12
 School: Spent most of the time editing the readme and proposal files because our process changed a lot and we haven't updated those at all.
+Home: Worked on trying to enable clients to reconnect to server.
+Also finalized the proposal, readme and devlog.
+We finished!

 ## Player 2 Margaux